aws-samples/aws-security-services-with-terraform/aws-security-hub-boostrap-and-operationalization/README.md

 **NOTE** Due to the way Terraform provisions resources, Email SNS subscriptions are not allowed to be created. **You must manually subscribe and accept an email subscription to the SNS topic for the Security Hub 3.x controls to be compliant.**

 ### security_hub_siem.tf
-This config file will create an ElasticSearch Service domain, Cognito resources (for use for signing into Kibana) and a delivery pipeline that includes a CloudWatch Event Rule, Kinesis Data Stream and Kinesis Data Firehose Delivery Stream to send all findings from Security Hub to Elastic for exploration and analysis in Kibana.
+This config file will create an ElasticSearch Service domain, Cognito resources (for use for signing into Kibana) and a delivery pipeline that includes a CloudWatch Event Rule, Kinesis Data Stream and Kinesis Data Firehose Delivery Stream to send all findings from Security Hub to Elasticsearch Service for exploration and analysis in Kibana.
 All necessary IAM roles and event patterns are created in this configuration file, you will need to modify the Firehose resource if you would rather send logs to S3 or to Splunk.

 ### elasticsearch_siem_extension.tf
 This config file creates infrastructure that will send VPC Flow Logs and CloudTrail logs from CloudWatch to the Elasticsearch Service domain created by `security_hub_siem.tf`.
 This pipeline uses CloudWatch Log subscriptions, Lambda functions, Kinesis Data Firehose Delivery Streams and IAM roles / policies to accomplish the task.

+**NOTE** The timestamps for both are in Linux Epoch time and not able to be sorted by Kibana unless they were converted to Datetime.
+The content of the logs are also in one JSON blob, but can be searched for text.

 ## Troubleshooting
 #### Elasticsearch Service timeout